Bridging Loans: What They Are & How To Get One

 Pretty much.
 In England and Wales, the rules are no different from one city to the next, although some lenders have minimum loan/property values so high that only properties in London meet them.

-North of the border, a restricted number of bridging lenders operate in Scotland and the rules and criteria they have are largely the same.
+North of the border, a restricted number of bridging lenders operate in Scotland, and their rules and criteria are largely the same.
 Your provider options will be further limited in certain Scottish postcodes and away from the mainland.

 Are they still available in Northern Ireland?